 Once the in-feed material has been depleted and fully sorted, you should turn the lasers off by clicking the All Laser Off button until the system is needed again.

-Contact Ocean Insight for any questions, especially dealing with laser safety, so we may advise or direct you to a resource to verify the safety of your installation.
+Contact Ocean Optics for any questions, especially those dealing with laser safety.